gaepdit/air-web/README.md

 }
 ```

-- *UseDevSettings* — Indicates whether the Dev settings should be applied.
+- *UseDevSettings* — Indicates whether the following Dev settings should be applied.
 - *UseInMemoryData*
     - When `true`, the "LocalRepository" project is used for repositories and data stores.
 Data is initially seeded from the "TestData" project.
     - When `false`, the "EfRepository" project is used, and a SQL Server database (as specified by the connection string) is created. <small>(If the connection string is missing, then a temporary EF Core in-memory database provider is used.
 This option is included for convenience and is not recommended.)</small>